sundarsau/php_ajax_form/README.md

 # Form Submit using Ajax in PHP
  Submit form using Ajax in PHP.
 This application is about developing a Bootstrap form and write Ajax to submit the form.
 Then using PHP code insert the form data in a MySQL table.
 Also, it uses Bootstrap alert to display messages.
-For similar learning tutorial for web development visit https://codehow2.com.
+For similar learning tutorials for web development visit my website https://codehow2.com.
 # How To Use
 1) Download the repository from https://github.com/sundarsau/php_ajax_form
 2) Extract all the files under xampp/htdocs